chaseruskin/orbit/docs/src/reference/command_line.md

 #### Examples

-An example of using the argument terminator is brought up when calling a plugin through `orbit` during the building step.
+An example of using the argument terminator can be seen when initiating the build process with `orbit` and trying to pass arguments to the specified target to be used during the execution stage.
 ```
-$ orbit build --plugin yilinx -- --sram
+orbit build --target yilinx -- --sram -r=bit
 ```
-In this command, `orbit` does not interpret the "--sram" flag, but instead passes it to the plugin named "yilinx" to handle.
+In this command, `orbit` does not interpret the "--sram" flag nor the "-r=bit" option, but instead passes these arguments to the subprocess call to the "yilinx" target to handle during the execution stage.